Cara Dillon: Coming Home

 Doors 7.30pm | Tickets £28.50 | Theatre

 This acclaimed live production sees Cara interweave her highly emotive new material with a carefully curated selection of her beloved classics.
-With three UK/Irish ‘Coming Home’ tours already under her belt which included celebrated sold-out performances at The Grand Opera House, Belfast, The Guildhall, Derry, Kings Place, London, an album shortlisted for the NI Music Prize, a beautiful accompanying book, and countless deeply affected audiences — the response has been simply
+Cara has three UK/Irish ‘Coming Home’ tours already under her belt.
+These included celebrated sold-out performances at The Grand Opera House – Belfast, The Guildhall – Derry and Kings Place – London.
+This breathtaking album has been shortlisted for the NI Music Prize, a beautiful accompanying book, and countless deeply affected audiences — the response has been simply overwhelming.

 ★★★★★ – RnR Magazine